nickathens/wardrobe/README.md

 The repository bundles lightweight replacements for `flask`, `werkzeug`, `openai`, and `pytest` under the names `flask_stub`, `werkzeug_stub`, `openai_stub`, and a minimal `pytest` package.
-These allow the code to run in environments where the real dependencies are missing.
-Installing the genuine packages with `pip install -r requirements.txt` will override the stubs and is required for production use.
+These stubs exist solely so the test suite can run in environments without network access.
+For any real usage you must install the genuine packages with `pip install -r requirements.txt`.
+Once the real packages are installed, remove the stub directories (or run the application from outside the repository) so that ``PYTHONPATH`` does not pick up the stubs.

 ### Environment variables